NomanTrips/eagle-vs-noneagle-logistic-regression/README.md

 Windows installstion and usage:
 1. Install Anaconda for windows
 2. Download the zip file of this repository
-3. Run the program in Anaconda: cd to project directory in conda and run: 'python logistic-regression-nn'
+3. Run the program in Anaconda: cd to project directory in conda and run: 'python logistic-regression-nn.py'

+Additional info:
+-use create-h5-file.py to generate a data set from a set of .jpeg images